ORANGE COUNTY PREMISES LIABILITY LAWYER

 - Licensees are invited onto the property by the owner for non-financial reasons.
 For example, social visitors to a person’s home are considered licensees.
 Owners have a duty to fix dangerous conditions or at least warn licensees of their presence.

 Examples of premises liability accidents

 The following are just a few of the many examples of premises liability accidents that could occur.
 Each of these cases is complicated, but our Orange County premises liability lawyer has more than 15 years of experience helping clients recover the compensation they need for medical expenses and other losses associated with the injury.

 Suppose you’ve been injured on someone else’s premises and said injuries were avoidable with better care of dwellings or land.
 In that case, you may get entitled to compensation which Garcia & Phan and all our orange county premises liability lawyer will fight diligently to recover.

 YOU DESERVE THE BEST

 100% – Free Attorney Case Review

 Take a look at common questions

 Yes.
 In most instances, we quickly arrange for a rental car for you so you can get on with your normal activities, and we make sure you get the car you need.
 Do you have a case?

 Yes.
-If you have lost earnings or have lost the ability to earn money in the future as a result of your accident, our office fight aggressively to get all of the money you have lost back for you.
+If you have lost earnings or have lost the ability to earn money in the future as a result of your accident, our trusted attorneys fight aggressively to get all of the money you have lost back for you.